codefest-iit-bhu/codefest-app/README.md

 The repository hosts the backend and frontend code for CodeFest 2019 web app.

-Backend is build using Django Web Framework.
+Backend is built using Django Web Framework, and its code is in the **backend** branch.
-Frontend is build using Vue.Js Framework.
+Frontend is built using Vue.Js Framework, and its code is in the **frontend** branch.